keybase/client/go/README.md

 # building Go programs, so if you've done this already, skip on ahead.
 # See also https://golang.org/doc/install.
 mkdir ~/gopath
-cd ~/gopath
 export GOPATH="$HOME/gopath"     # Consider putting this in your ~/.bashrc. export PATH="$PATH:$GOPATH/bin"  # Ditto.

 # Now for the actual clone and build.
-GO15VENDOREXPERIMENT=1 go get github.com/keybase/client/go/keybase
+go get github.com/keybase/client/go/keybase
-GO15VENDOREXPERIMENT=1 go install -tags production github.com/keybase/client/go/keybase
+go install -tags production github.com/keybase/client/go/keybase

 # If you did the PATH bit above, this should just work.
 keybase